ShmoopySoft/Blue-Prism-Telegram-Message-Example/README.md

 This repository is a companion to the LinkedIn article: https://www.linkedin.com/pulse/sending-messages-telegram-channel-using-blue-prism-christian-pacella

+The Release Package was created with Blue Prism 6.4.

 ## Getting Started

 In order to send messages to Telegram from Blue Prism, the following steps must first be completed: